 NOTE 1 – All IDR pictures will have PicOrderCntVal equal to 0 since pic_order_lsb is inferred to be 0 for IDR pictures and prevPicOrderCntLsb and prevPicOrderCntMsb are both set equal to 0.

 The value of PicOrderCntVal shall be in the range of −231 to 231 − 1, inclusive.
-In one coded video sequence, the PicOrderCntVal values for any two coded pictures shall be different.The function PicOrderCnt( picX ) is specified as follows:
+In one coded video sequence, the PicOrderCntVal values for any two coded pictures shall be different.

+The variable maxPicOrderCnt is set equal to the maximum value of PicOrderCntVal among the associated values for the current picture and all pictures in the DPB that are currently marked as "used for short-term reference" or "needed for output".

+The variable minPicOrderCnt is set equal to the minimum value of PicOrderCntVal among the associated values for the current picture and all pictures in the DPB that are currently marked as "used for short-term reference" or "needed for output".

+It is a requirement of bitstream conformance that the value of maxPicOrderCnt – minPicOrderCnt shall be less than MaxPicOrderCntLsb / 2.

+The function PicOrderCnt( picX ) is specified as follows:

 PicOrderCnt( picX ) = PicOrderCntVal of the picture picX (8-9)